Return to top

 Forager Grain-Free Cereal

 Forager Cereals might be my top pick for the best healthy cereal on the market today!
-They are 100% organic, grain-free, gluten-free, dairy-free, whole food based, paleo, low-sugar, vegan and vegetarian friendly.
-With a super clean ingredients list like chickpeas, navy beans and cassava root as the first ingredient, their cereal is one of the healthiest choices you can make!
-They come in 3 flavors – plain, cinnamon and chocolate (I like cinnamon the best, it reminds me of a healthy version of cinnamon toast crunch, and really is one of the best tasting healthy cereal options I’ve found).
-This is definitely the healthiest cereal for adults and kids, and is my personal favorite cereal, I eat it daily.
+They are 100% organic, grain-free, gluten-free, dairy-free, whole food based, paleo, low-sugar, vegan, and vegetarian friendly.
+With a super clean ingredients list like chickpeas, navy beans, and cassava root as the first ingredient, their cereal is one of the healthiest choices you can make!
+They come in 3 flavors – plain, chocolate, and cinnamon (which is one of the best-tasting healthy cereal options I’ve found that resembles cinnamon toast crunch!)
+This is definitely the healthiest cereal for adults and kids and is one of my personal favorite cereals, I eat it daily.

 Ingredients: Ground Chickpeas, Cassava Flour, Cane Sugar, Ground Navy Beans, Pea Protein, Psyllium Husk Powder, Sunflower Oil and/or Safflower Oil, Cinnamon, Sunflower Lecithin